TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 Directory Structure
 ^^^^^^^^^^^^^^^^^^^

 Fluid requires a specific directory structure to store the template files.
-It is a perfect time to create the first set of folders of the site package extension now.
+If you are working through this tutorial now, this is a perfect time to create the first set of folders of the site package extension.
 The initial directory can be named ``site_package/``, which we assume is located on your local machine.
 You can also choose a different name such as "site_example" or "site_clientname", but this tutorial uses "site_package".

 The aforementioned folders for Fluid are all located as sub-directories of a folder called ``Resources/``.
 Therefore, create the directory structure as listed below.